ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-MDT-build-server.md

 # How to build a new MDT server

-- Find a physical NDH machine with space to host this VM (both in terms of memory and disk space).
-Standard instrument machines use 14GB of memory, so you will need at least this amount free.
-You will also need 256GB of free hard disk space.
 - If you are creating `NDXMDTSERVPROD` as a virtual machine, you need to find a physical host for the MDT server.
-This will also need 14GB of memory and 256GB of disk space.
-Note that these requirements are not necessarily the same as for an instrument machine - it is just a convenient starting point.
+  * Ideally use same specs as for an instrument machine (14GB memory, 256GB free disk space)
+  * If memory or disk space are tight, an MDT server can probably get by with ~6GB of memory and ~100GB of free disk space.
 - If you are creating `NDXMDTSERVPROD` as a virtual machine, go into hyper-v manager on the MDT server host and select new machine.
 Default settings are mostly ok other than:
   * Set the name to the intended hostname of the `NDXMDTSERVPROD` machine
   * You'll need to create it on a disk which has enough space (will need ~256GB free)
-  * Set startup memory to 14GB
+  * Set startup memory to 14GB (or less - see above)
   * Set it to connect to ISIS network if you get the option, otherwise it will be ok on the default.
-  * Set virtual hard disk size to 128GB
+  * Set virtual hard disk size to 128GB (or a bit less - see above)
   * Install OS later
-- Find the latest windows 10 ISO file from `\\isis\inst$\mdt$\dev1\MDTDeploymentShare\Boot\LiteTouchPE_x64_Hyper-V.iso` and copy in onto the host server for `NDXMDTSERVPROD`.
+- Copy the windows 10 ISO file from `\\isis\inst$\mdt$\dev1\MDTDeploymentShare\Boot\LiteTouchPE_x64_Hyper-V.iso` and copy in onto the host server for `NDXMDTSERVPROD`.
   * This ISO is not really a windows PE iso, it is instead an ISO which has been built in the past by a different MDT server machine, and this will have configured the menus which are available when booting this ISO.
 This is **not** substitutable for e.g. a version downloaded from microsoft.com
-- Tell Hyper-V to boot from this ISO
+- Tell Hyper-V to boot from this ISO by adding it as a disk in the virtual disk drive (right click on the machine in hyper-v and select "settings")
 - You might choose to increase number of processors available to the VM
 - Boot the machine
 - This will boot into a "Microsoft Deployment Wizard", which will then launch a set of menus embedded within the ISO.